Rei-Ruimin/-TINY-AO3Crawler/README.md

 For the next time to use the software:

-	1. move to the directory of RPlot code in cmd: cd <the location of RPlot folder>
+	1. move to the directory of AO3 Crawler code in cmd: cd <the location of AO3 Crawler>

 	2. activate the virtual environment code in cmd: pipenv shell